RevHarryPowell/MULTITAP2USB/Readme.md

 NOTE: By default, only 3 HID gamepads are created due to USB endpoint limitations.
 To enable the 4th gamepad, CDC serial must be disabled for your microcontroller ([see this discussion](https://github.com/arduino/ArduinoCore-avr/pull/383/files)).
 Instructions on how to do this are in the sketch.

-In progress: Only initialize HID gamepads for connecte4d SNES controllers (i.e. 2 HID gamepads will appear if 2 controllers are connected)
+**Work in progress**: Only initialize HID gamepads for connected SNES controllers (i.e. 2 HID gamepads will appear if 2 controllers are connected)